MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-copy-app-module.md

 ## Make the custom app module available in "Field Service Mobile"

-Once the custom app module is created, you'll need to tag the app module so that it's available to the Field Service Mobile app and eligible for **Offline First**.
+Once the custom app module is created, you'll need to tag the app module so that it's available to the Field Service mobile app and eligible for **Offline First**.

-To make the app module available to Field Service Mobile:
+To make the app module available to the Field Service mobile app:

 1. Associate your app module to a solution: In Dynamics 365, go to **Settings** > **Solutions** > **New**.
 Enter required details in the resulting screen, then save and close.